Robin Dudding: Career

-Dudding was a cadet reporter at the Hawke's Bay Herald-Tribune from 1952 until moving to Auckland in the mid 1950s.
+Dudding was a cadet reporter at the Hawke's Bay Herald-Tribune from 1952 until moving to Auckland in the mid-1950s.
 He joined the Auckland Star, after a short time working as a freelance “seagull” labourer on the wharves.
-In 1959 he left the Star to train as a primary schoolteacher.
+In 1959 he left the Star to train as a primary school teacher.

 While still a reporter, Dudding fell in with the Auckland literary set, whose gatherings revolved around the Queen’s Ferry pub in the central city.
-In 1957 he took over the co-editorship, and then full editorship, of the magazine Mate, whose first edition had been edited by the poet Kevin Ireland.
+In 1957 he took over the co-editorship, and then the full editorship, of the magazine Mate, whose first edition had been edited by the poet Kevin Ireland.
 Contributions to Mate 2 included Barry Crump’s first published story, as well as writing by Maurice Gee, Frank Sargeson and Ireland.
 Mate was produced from Dudding’s home in Torbay on Auckland’s North Shore, and he supported his unpaid literary endeavours and his growing family with full-time work as a reporter, and later teacher.